Pollution hotspots revealed

 You can see what air quality is like in your area by entering your postcode in the search below.
 The data represents an average for 2016 and does not include Northern Ireland.

-If you cannot view the postcode search, please click here to reload the page outside of AMP.
+If you cannot view the postcode search, please click here to reload the page.

 Although dirty air doesn't kill people directly, it's estimated to contribute to shortening the lives of 40,000 people a year in the UK.
 Pollution is thought to undermine the health of people with heart or lung problems.

 A new analysis by the company EarthSense shows NO2 concentrations in 100x100m squares across the UK.
-The company's Technical Director, Professor Roland Leigh, says it is the most detailed model yet for assessing air quality in Britain.
+The company's technical director, Prof Roland Leigh, says it is the most detailed model yet for assessing air quality in Britain.

 "By focussing it down we can really isolate the hotspots of poor air quality, and better target our solutions."

-Professor Leigh says it's important to be aware of bad pollution levels where you live, or near schools or your route to work, but that no areas in Britain are bad enough that people should avoid exercising outside.
+Prof Leigh says it's important to be aware of bad pollution levels where you live, or near schools or your route to work, but that no areas in Britain are bad enough that people should avoid exercising outside.

 "Air quality is actually getting better in Britain, and we are in a better state than a large number of countries - particularly across Asia.